dmx

 I have recently created a page with a selection of some of my Protracker modules from 1991-1993 if you'd like a listen to products of it's time.

-By 1992 I renamed myself to Lloyd Rosen (Rosen after Ron Rosen, author of the Atari/C64 game Mr. Robot, which I later did a remake of).
+I rehandled myself Lloyd Rosen (Rosen after Ron Rosen, author of the Atari/C64 game Mr. Robot, which I later did a remake of).
 Over the years it devolved into lloyd and llyode.
 I still use those from time to time.

 Resident Magazine